- My LS

 The residential property value at which SDLT begins to be paid has been raised from £125,000 to £500,000.
 The 3% SDLT surcharge for purchases of additional properties continues to apply on top of the temporarily reduced rates.

 The revised rates take effect from 8 July 2020 and remain in effect until 31 March 2021.
+(This has since been extended by the March 2021 Budget.)

 The government announced it will introduce a 2% SDLT surcharge on non-UK residents purchasing residential property in England and Northern Ireland from 1 April 2021.